teisdbr/winlibrs-docs-test/index.md

   -	Consolidated the Segment, Data Element, and NIBRS Mandatory Documentation into a single page so you can find errors with a single CTRL + F.
   -	Added a list of the available Property Loss Types by Attempted/Completed and NIBRS Code to the Available Data Elements Page.
   -	Added descriptions and context to each Data Element, giving information about whether it’s required or not, when it should be left blank, how it should be formatted, etc…
+  -	Added logic to stop processing an Offense if the LIBRS to NIBRS Mapping doesn't exist.
+    -	Requirements are heavily NIBRS Code dependent, so it doesn't make sense to process Incidents that don't have a valid mapping.
   -	Add Documentation for Inchoates

 #### 2020-09-28